Kile/Pylondocs/TypeScript.markdown

 ## Variables and TypeScripts primitiv types
 A variable in programing is pretty much the same thing like in mathematics.
-You have e.g. an variable named `x` and you can use `x` to perform different actions with it.
+You have e.g. a variable named `x` and you can use `x` to perform different actions with it.
 Unlike mathematics, you know the value of `x` at all points in time.

 Variables have different possible types.
 If you want to store a number, you use an other type when you want to store a word.
 In JavaScript you don't have to manage the type of variables!
 But you still have errors if you want to multiply two words with each other so be carefull!
 TypeScript on the other hand, has types which you can manage but this is completly **optional**.